macs30200-s22/replication-materials-zbchen0129/README.md

 (1)

-For my first question, I use wordcloud to analyze the tweets.
+For my first question, I use word frequency analysis, including plotting top 20 adjectives, nouns and lemmas of the PC tweets and a wordcloud to analyze the tweets.
 Code for the first question is here [pc_analysis.py](https://github.com/macs30200-s22/replication-materials-zbchen0129/blob/main/pc_analysis.py).
 You can run the following in the terminal:

 ```python
 import pc_analysis